 ‘You’re spitting toothpaste all over the glass…’ Derek rises from his bath and wraps a towel around his waist, before sitting down on the edge of the tub.
 ‘It’s not Taïga.
 It’s mom.’

 ‘Yeah.
-She’s on to something, but she didn’t want to tell me on the phone… And I got the answer from Simvard.
-I’m on.’
+She’s on to something, but she didn’t want to tell me on the phone… And I got the answer from WSU.’

 ‘Aw shit!’
 Teddy trails after him, ‘That’s not possible!
 She loves dad!’

 Derek just looks at his brother.
-‘That’s why we have to get him out.’
+‘That’s why we have to get him out.
+Now.’

 Teddy gulps.
 ‘What do you mean?’

 Teddy gapes.
 ‘I know we’ve been talking about it a lot, but really?
 You know what will happen?
 We’ll get the army and the secret service guys tracking us for the rest of our lives?
-Goodbye Simvard!
+Goodbye WSU!
 Goodbye normal life!
-I’ve been giving it some thought too, and I’m sure dad wouldn’t want us to do it!’
+I’ve been giving it some thought too, and I’m sure dad wouldn’t want us to do it.’

 ‘Alone?
-You are serious, aren’t you?’
+You can’t be serious, can you?’
 Teddy slumps down on the couch.

 ‘Yeah.
 Solo.
 Just me.’
 Derek pulls a face and dances around, boxing the air.